nenadgt/WebNativeBridge/README.md

-# Web View and Native layer communication
+# Android with WebView communication

-Shows how to communicate from Embedded WebView togit init Native layer and vice-versa.
+Example that shows communication between android native and web.

-Using JavaScript bridge, the same can be achieved conveniently.
+Using web bridge and javascript data can be both send and received from native to web.